Study Links Brain Disease and Sports-Related Concussions

 - Discuss the importance of reporting head injuries with your child.
 He may be reluctant to report a possible concussion because of fear of losing a position on the team or in a game, or worry about jeopardizing a future sports career or letting their teammates down.

 If you or a family member has experienced a head injury or vehicle accident, or has been injured by any other type of personal injury, please contact the Law Offices of Diana Santa Maria, P.A. immediately.
 Our experienced attorneys will fight for the compensation you deserve.
 Please call us for a free consultation.
-Attorneys Diana Santa Maria and Laura D. Dolin, personal injury attorneys in Fort Lauderdale, will fight to secure justice for you and your family.
+Attorney Diana Santa Maria, personal injury attorney in Fort Lauderdale, will fight to secure justice for you and your family.
 You can reach us at (954) 434-1077 or contact us via the website.